marijang/kimanturadev/wp-content/plugins/woo-login-redirect/README.txt

 == Installation ==

 * Install this plugin
-* After installing, Please navigate to wp-admin->WooCommerce->Settings->General Options.
+* After installing, Please navigate to wp-admin->WooCommerce->Settings->Login Redirect.
 In this tab you will get both options to redirect user after login and registration.

 == Screenshots ==

-* Please navigate to Wp admin->WooCommerce->Settings->General Options.
+* Please navigate to Wp admin->WooCommerce->Settings->Login Redirect tab.
-* In the general options tab you will get Login Redirect and Rgistration Redirect options.
+* In the login redirect tab you will get Login Redirect and Registration Redirect option.

 == Frequently Asked Questions ==